gauravmm/datascienceenv/README.md

 5. start the Jupyter Notebook with `python3 -m jupyter notebook`.
 If you get the error `Exception: Jupyter command ``jupyter-notebook`` not found.`, then log out (with Ctrl+D) and log back in (with `vagrant ssh` or `vagrant putty`)
 6. Copy the URL displayed and paste it into your favorite web browser.
 Jupyter Notebook should load.

-To shut down the VM, run `vagrant halt` on your machine or `sudo poweroff` inside the virtual machine.
+To shut down the VM, run `vagrant halt` on your machine.

+### No `assignments` dir

+If you are on OSX, you may not see an `assignments` folder.
+The quickest way to get started is to use the built-in upload and download features:

+1. Create a new folder called something other than assignments, for example with `mkdir hw1`
+2. run `python3 -m jupyter notebook hw1`
+3. Open the Jupyter Notebook link in your browser
+4. Use the Jupyter Notebook upload feature to upload data into the VM.
+You can upload `.tar.gz` or `.tgz` files and untar them using the terminal.
+5. Download your completed Jupyter Notebook for submission by opening the notebook and using File > Download as > IPython Notebook.

 ## Upgrading/Resetting